-This article provides useful tips to write effective resume for the job of social worker, including how to complete the objective statement and other sections of the resume; as well as providing a social worker resume example that can be used as template in making resumes for the post.
-Read on:
+This article provides useful tips to writing effective resume for the job of social worker, including how to complete the objective statement and other sections of the resume.

 Are you looking for a job as a social worker?
 If your answer is yes, then you will need to have a resume ready.